39 Fascinating Creatine Statistics (use, death rate & effects)

 • Creatine can be great for improving performance in higher-intensity exercise and under duress from fatigue and heat exhaustion.

-Creatine Benefits & Effect Statistics
+Creatine Effects Statistics

 • Creatine is a swelling cell aid that supports growth and better DNA protection, causing around 40% more cell volume in some rodent studies.
 This is great for muscle building, too, and may be one of the most important factors for improving muscle gains.